OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 ## Next steps

-Congratulations, you've successfully created an Excel add-in using jQuery!
+Congratulations, you've successfully created an Excel task pane add-in!
 Next, learn more about the capabilities of an Excel add-in and build a more complex add-in by following along with the Excel add-in tutorial.

 > [!div class="nextstepaction"]
 > [Excel add-in tutorial](../tutorials/excel-tutorial.md)